ftgfts/MAST/README.md

 ### Yggdrasil / Mesh Networks

 MAST binds to `::` (all interfaces), providing native support for IPv6 mesh networks.
 Simply provide the server's Yggdrasil IPv6 address to the client.

-### Tor / I2P (Darknets)

-Use a local tunnel manager (like `i2pd` or `tor`) to point an Onion or I2P address to the server's bootstrap port.
-MAST's parallel engine will automatically compensate for the high latency of these networks.

 ---